AkBKukU/docker-scripts/mediawiki/README.md

 There is an [official](https://www.mediawiki.org/wiki/Manual:Common_errors_and_symptoms#The_wiki_appears_without_styles_applied_and_images_are_missing) page on this problem, but it does not contain a solution that works for this edge case.
-I have had to set `$wgScript = ""` to solve this.
+I have had to set `$wgScriptPath = ""` to solve this.
 The docker image seems to put all the files for that path in root and setting anything breaks it.

 ### No Logo